-Regarding drug metabolism, hepatic biotransformation is a main route of elimination for many drugs.
-In general, hepatic metabolism increases the hydrophilicity of drugs and allows their renal elimination.
+Hepatic biotransformation is a main route of elimination for many drugs.
+In general, hepatic metabolism renal elimination.
 Enzyme reactions involved with drug metabolism are classified into two groups.
-Phase I reactions involve oxidation, reduction or hydrolysis.
+Phase I reactions involve oxidation, reduction, and/or hydrolysis.
 The second phase of metabolism generally consists of conjugation reactions that involve coupling the drug or its metabolite to a substrate (e.g., glucuronidation, sulfonation) to ensure excretion of the drug.
 For most of the opioids, enzyme metabolism is through the P{450} isoenzymes.
 Changes in enzyme maturation and activity occur with age.
 At birth, the cytochrome P{450} enzymes are reduced to 50% of adult values.
-In addition to intrinsic reduction in enzyme activity some drugs can compete with the P{450} isoenzymes and thereby further alter drug metabolism.
-In in vitro animal studies, inhaled anesthetics (i.e., halothane) decrease the metabolic capacity of the P{450} isoenzymes.
-The expression of phase I enzymes such as the P-450 cytochromes (CYPs) changes markedly during development.
+In addition to intrinsic reduction in enzyme activity some drugs can compete with the P450 isoenzymes and thereby further alter drug metabolism.
+In animal in vitro studies, inhalational anesthetics (i.e., halothane) decrease the metabolic capacity of the P{450} isoenzymes.
+The expression of phase I enzymes such as the P450 cytochromes (CYPs) changes markedly during development.
 Distinct patterns of isoform-specific developmental expression of CYPs have been observed postnatally.
 Within hours after birth, CYP2E1 activity increases and CYP2D6 becomes detectable soon thereafter.
-CYP3A4 and CYP2C (CYP2C and CYP2C19) appear during the first week of life, whereas CYP1A2 is the last hepatic CYP to appear, at 1-3 months of life (9-13, 20).
+CYP3A4 and CYP2C (CYP2C and CYP2C19) appear during the first week of life, whereas CYP1A2 is the last hepatic CYP to appear, at 1 to 3 mo of life (9-13).